What Factors Affect the Price of Scrap Metal in Australia

 One thing to consider when selling your scrap steel is its quality.
 It’s not unusual for lower prices to be paid if your scrap metal is contaminated with insulation or even worse – corrosion.
 This is because the scrap metal dealer will need to clean it up and remove insulation and corrosion before they can on-sell it.
 Keep in mind – if you are looking to get the best price possible for your scrap metal that it should be clean and high quality.

 There are a range of industries that purchase and utilise scrap metal.
 These include construction, technology and even aerospace.
 Because the scrap metal business is largely based around supply and demand, if the industry purchasing the scrap metal is in their “off-season” or their supply is slow, then naturally, the demand will decrease.
-These demands directly impact the price of steel and copper.
+These demands directly impact the price of steel and cash for copper.

 Understanding What You Can and Cannot Scrap